Jahanshah1/Data-analytics-for-airpassengers-using-ML/README.md

 ### The graph
 <img width="962" alt="Screenshot 2022-07-03 at 8 11 28 PM" src="https://user-images.githubusercontent.com/92823408/177051635-eb94ef27-81f6-4e7a-a05b-e0cc31fdcd6e.png">
-The main graph where you can view the plotted value of the prediction
+The main graph where you can view the plotted value of the prediction.
+Black dots are the actual number of passengers during the particular time frame and blue line is the predicted value of passengers

 ### Forecasting attributes
 <img width="786" alt="Screenshot 2022-07-03 at 8 11 36 PM" src="https://user-images.githubusercontent.com/92823408/177051675-5546adf3-3a24-499d-8a37-3aa607988739.png">